biigle/color-sort/README.md

 To activate the module, add `'Dias\Modules\Copria\ColorSort\CopriaColorSortServiceProvider'` to the providers array of `config/app.php`.
 Then run `php artisan copria-color-sort:install`.

+Finally add `'api/v1/copria-color-sort-result/*'` to the `$except` array of your `Dias\Http\Middleware\VerifyCsrfToken` middleware (see [Excluding URIs From CSRF Protection](http://laravel.com/docs/5.1/routing#csrf-protection)).
+This will except the single route from CRSF protection since the route authenticates using a token in the URL.

 # Configuration

 Use `php artisan copria-color-sort:clear` to remove the color sort data for all transects.